 A semi-autonomous part of Tanzania, Zanzibar lies off the coast of the mainland and consists of two main islands: Unguja and Pemba.
 Most visitors end up visiting the island of Unguja, where the airport and its main city, Stone Town (a UNESCO World Heritage Site), are located.
 Wander the ancient streets of Stone Town, relax for a few days on the beach or go snorkeling and diving in the clear blue waters of the Indian Ocean.
 In the evening, enjoy some fresh seafood or sugar cane juice as you take in the magical views.

-Nungwi, in the North, is well known for its beaches, snorkeling activities, and bar and restaurant choices, while the beaches in the East are less crowded and popular with kite surfers.
-If you’re on the lookout for dolphins, head to the South of the island!
+Nungwi, in the North, is well known for its beaches, snorkeling activities, turtle sanctuaries, bar and restaurant choices, while the beaches in the East are less crowded and popular among the kite surfers and nightlife lovers.
+If you’re on the lookout for swimming with dolphins, head to the South of the island!

 There is something for everyone in Zanzibar.

 Stone Town, Zanzibar

 - We recommend spending at least one night in Stone Town before heading to other parts of the island.